 The commander pushed her aside, grabbed another British journalist, and dragged him out the front door of their hotel.
 Hollingworth led the other reporters outside in pursuit of their colleague, who was thrown to the ground.
 The gunmen released the safety catches on their guns, and the reporters dived for cover, but they drove off without shooting.

 Covering the Vietnam War, Hollingworth flew aboard U.S. military aircraft on supply runs and bombing missions.

 Hollingworth became the Telegraph’s first resident China correspondent when the paper sent her to Beijing – then known as Peking – in 1973, a year after President Richard Nixon’s landmark visit that eventually led to formal ties between Washington and Beijing.

 She moved to Hong Kong in 1981.
-She had intended to stay temporarily as she wrote a book about Mao Zedong, but decided to stay to watch the negotiations over Britain’s return of Hong Kong to China in 1997 and never left.
+She had intended to stay temporarily as she wrote a book about Mao Zedong, but decided to wait to watch the negotiations over Britain’s return of Hong Kong to China in 1997 and never left.

 Hollingworth wrote articles for the International Herald Tribune and Asian Wall Street Journal well into her old age.
-She was known for visiting the Foreign Correspondent’s Club every day, where her domestic helpers read newspapers to her because of her failing eyesight and where friends and admirers helped her celebrate her 105th birthday with cake.
+She was known for visiting the Foreign Correspondent’s Club every day, where her domestic helpers read newspapers to her because of her failing eyesight and where friends and admirers helped her celebrate her 105th birthday with a cake.

 [NOTE: COME BACK TOMORROW WHEN I WILL BE POSTING MY FIRST PERSON RETROSPECTIVE ON THE 30TH ANNIVERSARY OF THE TIANANMEN SQUARE MASSACRE IN BEIJING–A STORY BOTH CLARE & I COVERED.]